jerryjliu/jerryjliu.github.io/index.md

 layout: default
 ---

 I recently joined Robust Intelligence as an ML Eng Manager!
 Working with brilliant researchers/engineers to help secure AI as its usage explodes around the world.
-Shoot me an email if you're interseted!
+Shoot me an email if you're interested!

 Previously, I was a Research Scientist at Uber ATG, working on advancing state-of-the-art for learning-based compression as well as joint prediction/planning.
 I'm broadly interested in generative models, IL/RL, as well as practical applications derived from the latest research.
 Before that I was a machine learning engineer at Quora, where I worked on the feed ranking system.
 I graduated *summa cum laude* from Princeton in '17 with a B.S.E in CS and certificate in finance.